AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_edit_inline_universal_editor_guide_footer"
->title="In this module, you learned how to customize content using the Universal Editor."
+>title="In this module, you learned how to customize content in-context and in-place using the Universal Editor."
 >abstract=""

 ## Edit Text in Context {#edit-text}

+For certain authors and in certain situations, editing in-place and in-context can often be advantageous over structured content editing in the Content Fragment editor, which you saw in previous modules.

 Using the Universal Editor, you can edit your text in-context and in-place, allowing simple and intuitive content authoring.

-Editing in-place and in-context can often be advantageous for certain authors over structure content editing in the Content Fragment editor which you saw in previous modules.

 1. Tap or click the title of the latest article to edit it.